wkhere/stackless/Doc/stackless-python.rst

  * The Stackless `mailing list <http://www.stackless.com/mailman/listinfo/stackless>`_.
  * The Stackless `examples project <http://code.google.com/p/stacklessexamples>`_.
- * Grant Olson's tutorial: `Introduction to Concurrent Programming with Stackless Python <http://members.verizon.net/olsongt/stackless/why_stackless.html>`_.
+ * Grant Olson's tutorial: `Introduction to Concurrent Programming with Stackless Python <http://www.grant-olson.net/python/intro-to-stackless-python>`_.

 History
 =======

-..
-I emailed Christian with this text, and asked him to read it over.
-..
-Still to receive a reply, so it will do for now. -- richard.

 Continuations are a feature that require the programming language they are part of, to be implemented in a way conducive to their presence.
 In order to